ModusCreateOrg/ciscospark-jira/README.md

-# Jira bot for Cisco Spark
+# JIRA bot for Cisco Spark

-This is a bot for Cisco Spark that integrates with Jira.
+This is a bot for Cisco Spark that integrates with JIRA.

 ## Spark Configuration